A simple package

 file is necessary for building a native addon for Node.js

 .
-Don't delete it or move it to the other place.
+Don't delete it or move it to another place.

 After the yarn